hashsequence/Linux-Job-Worker/README.md

 * Using GRPC so the above methods and types with be generated via protocol buffers (will be using libprotoc 3.11.4)

-* the rpc APIs' will be all unary to keep the client - server communication simple
+* The rpc APIs' will be all unary to keep the client - server communication simple

 ####  DataStore

-* we can use Map in Go to implement a set of structs to store process info and use sync.mutex to handle concurrent transactions, the key to the map will be \<uuid\>
+* We can use Map in Go to implement a set of structs to store process info and use sync.mutex to handle concurrent transactions, the key to the map will be \<uuid\>
      ```go

        type ProcessInfo struct {